 The Board of Trustees may revise or add additional meetings to the School Board schedule by providing 48 hours of legal notice.

 The Board of School Trustees is a seven-member, elected body charged with the responsibilities of setting overall policy and providing educational programs for children in our schools.
-The 2019 School Board Trustees are listed below.
+The current School Board Trustees are listed below.
 For more information on running for one of the elected board positions, please visit the Floyd County Clerk’s Office.

 Elizabeth was elected to the School Board in 2016.
 She has served as Vice-President, President, Board representative to the New Albany Redevelopment Board, and as a member of the Indiana School Board’s (ISBA) Awards Committee and Nominating Committee.
 She attended Silver Street Elementary, Hazelwood Middle School, and is a graduate of New Albany High School.